lam-2013/SWorD/README.md

 - update `show.html.erb` between the Users view
 - add a partial (`app/view/posts/_posts.html.erb`) for showing a single post
 - edit the `show` action in the Users controller to correctly handle the updated view

+5) Create some fake posts by editing the `sample_data.rake` task

+6) Add some custom SCSS